 My story begins on February 26 of 2018 when I received my Ewing Sarcoma Diagnosis.
-I am currently a patient at The Children’s Hospital at Montefiore, but it had been a year long ordeal before I received my cancer diagnosis, as I had been misdiagnosed at a different hospital.
+I underwent treatment at The Children's Hospital at Montefiore and currently receive follow-up appointments as we all as scan monitoring there.
+It had been a year long ordeal before I received my cancer diagnosis, as I had been misdiagnosed at a different hospital.
 I underwent two non-invasive surgeries there and was told I had a tumor in my femur but that it was benign and nothing to worry about.
 I had always been aware that something was going on in my leg as I had this deep stabbing pain traveling throughout my upper leg and hip.

 At this time, I thought it would be important to share another piece of my life with you.
 Before coming to Children's Hospital at Montefiore, I was a dancer with The Washington Ballet, in D.C.
 The company was set to dance at The Kennedy Center two weeks after I received news from the hospital.
 Now you might understand how my whole life seemed to have hit a temporary wall.
 I had actually been dancing until the very day I was told “you have cancer”.
-I obviously go through stages where I am upset and want to be back on stage, but I learned to use this as my motivator, as a way of getting me through treatment.
+I obviously went through stages where I was upset and wanted to be back on stage, but I started to learn to use ballet as my motivator, as a way of getting me through treatment.
 I completed my first 6 rounds of chemotherapy and it was time to move to local control.

 I had been given two options.
 One, I could get surgery, where they would have to remove a pretty large portion of my femur.
 Here, I was told that I would not be able to dance again.
 The second option, which happened to be the one they were leaning more towards, was radiation.
 This option would give me the opportunity to return to ballet when I completed treatment.
 Although decision making is always tough, I always knew in my heart I wanted to take the radiation approach and hearing the reassurance from the doctors gave me a great amount of hope.
 I went through 6 weeks of radiation Monday through Friday along with receiving my chemotherapy.

 On November 16, 2018 I completed my last round of chemotherapy and on December 17 received my NED news.
-I am extremely thankful to Children’s Hospital at Montefiore and all that was done for me throughout my treatment.
+I am extremely thankful to The Children’s Hospital at Montefiore and all that was done for me throughout my treatment.
 I am thankful to have been given a second chance at doing what I love again and to my family who have been by my side throughout all of this.
-Although the journey will be difficult, I plan to be back on The Kennedy Center Stage, more passionate than ever before.
+The journey was not an easy one, but after battling something like cancer, you gain this new profound sense of determination and appreciation.
+While I could barely lift my leg off the floor on my very first class back in ballet, I am excited to share my success after treatment.
+On September of 2019, I rejoined The Washington Ballet.
+My last performance onstage before treatment was The Nutcracker, and I have just finished 44 shows of that this season.
+I hope this inspires others, that you can put your heart and mind to anything it desires.
+I can not wait to see what the rest of the 2019.2020 ballet season has to offer.

 Read my story in Dance Magazine: